What is a High Functioning Alcoholic?

 Always be supportive and never confrontational when pointing out your concern about another person’s drinking habits.

-Treatment for functional alcoholism will vary based on a person’s individual situation and needs.
+Alcohol addiction treatment will vary based on a person’s individual situation and needs.

 Outpatient treatment might be a good option for high functioning alcoholics because they seem to be in control of their life enough to continue working while in recovery.